Malthouse Theatre

 Malthouse Theatre is the resident theatre company of The Malthouse building in Southbank, part of the Melbourne Arts Precinct.
 In the 1980s it was known as the Playbox Theatre Company and was housed in the Playbox Theatre in Melbourne's CBD.
+It is a heritage-listed building which contains three theatres: Merlyn Theatre, Beckett Theatre, and The Tower.

 A multidisciplinary contemporary theatre, Malthouse Theatre produces and/or presents many productions annually, from drama and comedy to contemporary opera, music theatre and cabaret, to contemporary dance and physical theatre.
 The Company regularly co-produces with local and national performing arts companies and tours nationally and internationally.

-Malthouse Theatre productions have been performed internationally includingthe Solaris, a new play by David Greig adapted from Stanisław Lem’s novel at The Royal Lyceum Theatre in Edinburgh, in 2019 and Picnic at Hanging Rock, in 2018 adapted by Tom Wright and directed by Matthew Lutton at the Barbican Centre in London.
+Malthouse Theatre productions have been performed internationally including Solaris, a new play by David Greig adapted from Stanisław Lem’s novel at The Royal Lyceum Theatre in Edinburgh, in 2019 and Picnic at Hanging Rock, in 2018 adapted by Tom Wright and directed by Matthew Lutton at the Barbican Centre in London.

-Nationally touring works include th production Wake in Fright in 2019, adapted from Kenneth Cook’s novel by Declan Greene with Zahra Newman, and the record-breaking box office production of Cloudstreet adapted by Nick Enright and Justin Monjo from the novel by Tim Winton.
+Nationally touring works include Wake in Fright in 2019, adapted from Kenneth Cook’s novel by Declan Greene with Zahra Newman, and Cloudstreet adapted by Nick Enright and Justin Monjo from the novel by Tim Winton.

 History

-Founding

 Malthouse Theatre had its beginnings as ‘Hoopla!’ in 1976 when Carrillo Gantner AC, Graeme Blundell and Garrie Hutchinson formed the Hoopla Theatre Foundation.
 In 1980 the name was changed to Playbox Theatre Company after moving to the Playbox Theatre at 55 Exhibition Street, before it was destroyed by fire in 1984.
 In 2004, Michael Kantor reimagined Playbox as Malthouse Theatre after the historic venue that has been the company's home since 1990.

 Malthouse building

 Original uses

 The Malthouse was built in 1882 by the Castlemaine Brewery, then one of the largest in Australia, to supply its brewery on nearby Queensbridge Street.
 The building was constructed by Nicholas and Edward Fitzgerald, with their managing director J.B.
 Perrins to establish the South Melbourne Branch of the Castlemaine Brewery.
 It was built in the Victorian Industrial era and style.

-The three storey malthouse building was converted into a theatre in the 1980s.
+The three-storey malthouse building was converted into a theatre in the 1980s.
 On the front facing façade, blind arcading were modified to create window openings on the second floor level.
 A steel roof with unique ventilation monitors tops the building.

 Other important features include unpainted decorative bricks with contrasting colours for pilasters and horizontal banding at first and second floor levels, which create a visual separation between floors.
 However, on the side elevation, the brickwork is uniform across all pilasters and banding.

-It was later leased to Barrett Bros & Burston & Co. who also operated the large malting works on the Yarra River in Richmond, known for the large silos and Nylex sign.
+It was later leased to Barrett Bros & Burston & Co., who also operated the large malting works on the Yarra River in Richmond.
 By the 1970s it had ceased operating and had been painted white and lost much of its architectural detail.